 Gaze bias estimation

 Gaze is an important non-verbal cue involved in many facets of social interactions like communication, attentiveness or attitudes.
-Nevertheless, extracting gaze directions visually and remotely usually suffers large errors because of low resolution images, inaccurate eye cropping, or large eye shape variations across the population, amongst others.
-We proposed a method that exploites the interaction context to compensate for the gaye estimation bias, relying mainly on the speaking status of participants.
+Nevertheless, extracting gaze directions visually and remotely usually suffers large errors because of low-resolution images, inaccurate eye cropping, or large eye shape variations across the population, amongst others.
+We proposed a method that exploits the interaction context to compensate for the gaze estimation bias, relying mainly on the speaking status of participants.

 2016 I did my Master Project at MOBOTS (EPFL) under the supervision of Francesco Mondada.
 I worked in the field of learning analytics with mobile robots.
 I worked on methods that use the logs taken during a robot programming lecture to provide useful information to teachers and students in order to increase the learning outcome of lectures.
 I was then hired for 6 more monthes to continue my master project and develop a tool that provides on-line hints to students learning robotic programming based on the results of my master project.